dylanroscover/Embody/README.md

 Developers often save external `.tox` (TOuch eXternal component) files and various text-based DATs (e.g., `.py`, `.glsl`, `.json`).
 This process is repetitive and can become difficult to manage in larger networks.

 ### Automated Externalization
 **Embody** automates the externalization of COMPs and DATs in your project.
 Tag any COMP or DAT operator by selecting it and pressing `lctrl` twice in a row.
-Upon saving your project (`ctrl + s` or `ctrl + shift + u`), Embody externalizes tagged operators to a folder structure mirroring your project network.
+Upon saving your project (`ctrl + s`) or updating Embody (`ctrl + shift + u`), Embody externalizes tagged operators to a folder structure mirroring your project network, and keeps them updated.

-For instance, externalizing `base2` within `base1` results in the path: `lib/base1/base2.tox`.
+For instance, externalizing `base2` within `base1` results in the path: `{project.folder}/base1/base2.tox`.

 To get started, drag-and-drop the Embody `.tox` from the [`/release`](https://github.com/dylanroscover/Embody/tree/master/release) folder into your project.